Version 3 of Board Game Stats is a free upgrade for all existing users.

-All Collection information you enter in the app is of course synced to your other devices through Cloud sync and part of the backup there.
+All Collection information you enter in the app is also synced to your other devices through Cloud sync and is part of the backup there.
 If one of your devices syncs the collection with BoardGameGeek it will do so even if the changes were made on the other device.
-If multiple devices in your Cloud account sync their collection with BoardGameGeek they will coordinate their syncing to prevent issues.
 When you use Cloud sync in conjunction with Collection sync all the devices in your Cloud account must use the same BoardGameGeek account.

 Multiple select for Plays and Games

-On the Plays screen and on the Games screen you can now press Select to start selection mode.
+On the Plays screen and on the Games screen you can now press the Select button or long-press an item to start selection mode.
 In this mode you can select any number of items on the screen and apply an action to all of the selected items.

 Using the All and None buttons you can easily manage the selection.
-The filters on these screens, available when you have purchased Deep statistics, can be used to create a filtered list from which to select items.
+The filters on the Plays screens, available when you have purchased Deep statistics, can be used to create a filtered list from which to select items.